-With 2023 legislative sessions in full swing, big budget surpluses in many states have governors and lawmakers eyeing targeted tax relief — including for older adults in at least some of the dozen states that still tax Social Security benefits.
+During 2023 legislative sessions, big budget surpluses in many states had governors and lawmakers eyeing targeted tax relief — including for older adults in at least some of the dozen states that still tax Social Security benefits.

 Unlike federal taxes on benefits, which go into the Social Security and Medicare trust funds to fund ongoing payments and benefits for retirees, workers with disabilities and members of their families, the state levies flow into those states’ general funds.